 Regularly weigh your cat – top tip a simple way to do this is weigh yourself, then weigh yourself while holding your cat then subtract the two numbers.

-Remember be careful not to spoil the good work with treats, especially table scraps, and make sure everyone knows what you are doing.
+No treats for now - Don't spoil the good work with treats, especially table scraps, and make sure everyone in the house knows this.

 Be patient – it’s not going to happen overnight but if you stick with it your cat will lose weight and it will all be worth it with a happier healthy cat.